Parts of Car Interior and Their Functions Explained

 Using the car’s controls, you can drive, park, provide comfort for passengers, and turn various illumination forms on and off.

-Vehicles have become more complicated but safer and easier to drive throughout the years as new features and controls have been added.
+As new features and controls have been added, vehicles have become more complicated but safer and easier to drive throughout the years.

-For example, we’ll discuss rear-reversing camera systems, air conditioning, and cover mirrors in this piece.
+For example, this piece will discuss rear-reversing camera systems, air conditioning, and cover mirrors.

-So, let’s take a closer look at various parts of the car interior one at a time.
+So, let’s look at various parts of the car interior one at a time.

 Steering Wheel – Automobile Interior Components

-In automobiles, a steering wheel, which is one of the parts of the car interior, serves as a sort of steering control.
-Additionally, it is referred to as a steering wheel or handwheel.
+In automobiles, a steering wheel, which is part of the car interior, serves as a sort of steering control.
+It is also referred to as a steering wheel or handwheel.

 The driver controls this element of the steering system.
-As the driver moves the steering wheel, the rest of the system does the same.
+As the driver moves the steering wheel, the rest of the system follows suit.

-In modern automobiles, computer-controlled motors or rack-and-pinion steering gear are used in place of direct mechanical contact to provide power to the steering wheel.
+In modern automobiles, computer-controlled motors or rack-and-pinion steering gear provide power to the steering wheel instead of direct mechanical contact.

 Additionally, it features an audible horn that alerts adjacent motorists and pedestrians to its presence.